kubesphere/notification-manager/docs/crds/router.md

         tenant: user1
 ```

-A router that route cluster-level notifications to the email receivers `user1`.
+A router that routes cluster-level notifications to the email receivers `user1`.

 ```yaml
 apiVersion: notification.kubesphere.io/v2beta2